r3w0p/bobocep/docs/source/section/getting_started.rst

           Therefore, the Producer might pass :code:`CompositeEvent` instances back to Decider *before* the any subscribed actions have finished executing.

-These subsystems are inspired by the *information flow processing* (IFP) architecture proposed by Cugola et al.
+These subsystems are inspired by the *information flow processing* (IFP) architecture proposed by Cugola et al. [Cugola2012]_.
-[Cugola2012]_.
+This architecture is extended by enabling state updates to be synchronised across multiple instances of :code:`bobocep`.
-This architecture is extended by enabling Decider's functionality to be synchronised across multiple instances of :code:`bobocep`.
+Namely, Decider's internal data buffers, which are inspired by the designs of Agrawal et al. [Agrawal2008]_, and the actions executed by Producer.
 This is accomplished using an external message broker to exchange updates in the state of partially-completed complex events.

 Quick Setup